lbarry9/42/so long/README.md

 # A small 2D game using the MiniLibx library.
-## Thanks to [itch.io](https://itch.io/game-assets/free/tag-sprites) for the free sprites.
-Thanks to amben-ha for keeping me sane.

 Don't be fooled by it's cute pacman-esque exterior, this project is about 20% annoying downloading / optimised makefiling, 10% coding, and 70% parsing, debugging and restructuring.
 Or it was for me, anyway.